nupurkmr9/concept-ablation/README.md

 * `outpkl`: the location to save evaluation results (default: metrics/evaluation.pkl)
 * `base_outpath`: the path to the root of baseline generation for FID, KID.
 * `eval_json`: the path to a formatted json file for evaluation metadata

-Our baseline generations can be downloaded from [here](??) (/grogu/user/bingliaz/revf/code/assets/baseline_generation)

 **evaluation stage**